LyfeOnEdge/unofficial-appstore/README.md

 # unofficial-appstore
-a proof-of-concept desktop gui for the hbas written in python
+A proof-of-concept desktop gui for the Homebrew Appstore written in python

-Just grabs the repo.json from the switchbru site and tiles out the contents based on the category.

 Uses the switchbru site as a backend for icons

+Working Stuff:
+ - Dynamic Search
+ - Categories
+ - Downloading
+ - Opening Project Page

 Broken stuff:
  - Messy startup